LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion2D.md

         D.T_ex[2:end-1,2:end-1]     .=  D.T
 ```

-For visualization purposes, the temperature profile throught the middle of the domain is stored.
+For visualization purposes, the temperature profile through the center of the domain is stored.

 > **Note:** Even though we do not assume a radioactive heat source, one needs to initialize the field and set it to zero.
 This is required by the solver.